JayStecki/OpenStreetMapAPIdoc/docs/endpoints_(API_calls)/get_api_map.md

 </div>

-The following command returns:

-- all nodes that are inside a given ==bounding box== and any relations that reference them.
-- All ways that reference at least one node that is inside a given ==bounding box==, any relations that reference them (the ways), and any nodes outside the ==bounding box== that the ways may reference.
-- All relations that reference one of the nodes, ways or relations included due to the above rule (does not apply recursively).

 GET/api/0.6/map?==bbox=left,bottom,right,top== - where:

 - **Left** is the longitude of the left (westernmost) side of the ==bounding box==.
 - **Bottom** is the latitude of the bottom (southernmost) side of the ==bounding box==.
 - **Right** is the longitude of the right (easternmost) side of the ==bounding box==.
 - **Top** is the latitude of the top (northernmost) side of the ==bounding box==.

+The following command returns:

+- All nodes that are inside a given bounding box and any relations that reference them.
+- All ways that reference at least one node that is inside a given bounding box, any relations that reference them (the ways), and any nodes outside the bounding box that the ways may reference.
+- All relations that reference one of the nodes, ways or relations included due to the above rule (does not apply recursively).

 !!! note "Bounding box `bbox` explanation"
     While this command returns those relations that reference the aforementioned nodes and ways, the reverse is not true: it does not (necessarily) return all of the nodes and ways that are referenced by these relations (this prevents unreasonably-large result sets).